shiv123736/Chatting_website---PHP/README.md

 I am attaching some images in which you will find structure of tables in which all data are stored.
 1. First, create database of name 'ichat'.
-2. then create these table, you will find in structure folder
+2. then create these table, you will find in "table_structure" folder
+3. all mentioned function above are performed only using these 3 tables.
+HAVE A NICE DAY

+Regards
+Shivam Dharmasya